corbitt799/SENATIA_2025_Projects/README.md

 # ESP32 Camera and Particle Boron Remote Monitor Setup

-This repository contains setup details and useful links for working with the ESP32 Camera module using Arduino IDE and for remote monitoring with Particle Boron 404x using Blynk and webhooks.
+This repository contains setup details and useful links for

 ---